michaaaaaal/acsk2025-pigame-group8/README.md

 - For full reproducibility, all code used for figures and computations is included.
 - Final report compiled in LaTeX, adhering to course style guidelines.
+- If you make any structural changes to the repository, please update the README too